-To this end the organisation works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
+To this end, IB works with schools, governments and international bodies to develop challenging programmes of international education and rigorous assessment.

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.